zhaxidele/Foundation-Models-Defining-A-New-Era-In-Human-Activity-Recognition/README.md

 ## (To include your related work in this repository, please create a pull request with the relevant details. ...)

 This repository aims to provide a curated, continuously updated index of foundation models (FMs) in the human activity recognition (HAR) domain.
 The organization follows our survey’s lifecycle-based taxonomy and major development directions.
-It serves as a living companion to the paper “Foundation Models Defining a New Era in Human Activity Recognition: A Survey and Outlook”, offering direct access to representative works, datasets, and model resources.
+It serves as a living companion to the paper “#Foundation Models Defining a New Era in Human Activity Recognition: A Survey and Outlook#”, offering direct access to representative works, datasets, and model resources.
 Our goal is to foster transparency, reproducibility, and collaboration across the HAR community as the field transitions toward large-scale, multimodal, and language-grounded sensing models.

 Contributions are welcome!
 Whether adding new papers, improving taxonomy coverage, or linking open-source implementations, to help the community build a shared, evolving reference for next-generation HAR foundation models.